pedrolara-boop/StashStudioSync/README.md

   - Images
   - StashDB and ThePornDB IDs
 - Can be run as a Stash plugin or standalone script
-- Supports batch processing or individual studio updates
+- Supports batch processing or individual studio updates(script only)
 - Intelligently handles parent/child studio relationships
-- Optional automatic updates when studios are modified
 - Preserves existing metadata while adding new information
+- Comprehensive logging with summary statistics
 - Dry run mode to preview changes without applying them
+- Force update option to refresh all metadata

 ## Requirements

 - Python 3.6 or higher
 - [Stash](https://github.com/stashapp/stash) instance
-- API keys for Stash, ThePornDB, and StashDB (optional but recommended)
+- API keys for Stash, ThePornDB, and StashDB

 ## Installation